-The College has designated a Title IX Coordinator (Toledo campus), Jennifer Pizio (419-251-1710) and an Interim Deputy Title IX Coordinator (Youngstown location), Dr. Patricia McAllen (330-480-1880), to monitor and oversee overall compliance with laws and policies related to nondiscrimination based on sex.
-The Title IX Coordinator and Title IX Deputy Coordinator at Mercy College are available to explain and discuss: the victim's right to file criminal complaint (in cases of Sexual Violence), the process for filing a Title IX complaint, the right to receive assistance with the process, how confidentiality is handled, available resources both on and off-campus, and other related matters.
+The College has designated a Title IX Coordinator (Director of Compliance and Risk Management Toledo campus), and a Deputy Title IX Coordinator (Youngstown location), to monitor and oversee overall compliance with laws and policies related to nondiscrimination based on sex.
+The Title IX Coordinator and Title IX Deputy Coordinator at Mercy College are available to explain and discuss: the victim's right to file criminal complaint (in cases of sexual violence), the process for filing a Title IX complaint, the right to receive assistance with the process, how confidentiality is handled, available resources both on and off-campus, and other related matters.